near/node-docs/docs/rpc/hardware-rpc.md

 For testing your RPC once the node is fully sync'd, see [this example RPC request.](https://docs.near.org/api/rpc/network#node-status)

+The `gc_num_epochs_to_keep` config parameter controls how many epochs are stored on your RPC node.
+The default is 5, with a minimum of 3.
+Increasing it requires more SSD storage and keeps data for a longer period.

 # Mainnet

 ## Recommended Hardware Specifications {#recommended-hardware-specifications}